ChessUltimate/patch-notes/notes.md

 -Fixed an issue with the CPU(BOT) not generating a team in certain situations.

--Fixed Prince checkmate softlocking the game.
+-Fixed Prince checkmate soft locking the game.

 -Fixed Angel/Goop interaction.